nickls/co-founder-survey/README.md

   - company building
   - recruiting

+### Staffing

+* How do you think about paying employees?
+* How much equity should early employees be given?
+* How will you create growth opportunities for early employees?
+* An employee asks for a small loan of $2000.
+What do you do?
+* What are the most important parts of attracting and retaining great people?
 * You’re recruiting employees.
 A candidate is looking good but then you discover a thing about them.
 What do you do when you find out that:
   - They used to work for the NSA?
   - They have tweeted positively about alt-right causes?